Updated: Jan 26

 Here I have listed a number of sites where you can obtain images free, obtain images that require accreditation and finally, those that you have to pay for.
 There is a big difference in choice and quality and the adage ‘you get what you pay for’ applies.

-Please remember that because an image in on the ether does not make it free to use.
+Please remember that because an image in on the internet does not make it free to use.
 Every image belongs to someone and unless you have the express permission of the owner you are in breach of copyright.

 PLESE read the small print before downloading anything as there are conditions of how you use them and failure to do so may land you in trouble.